 Reckless driving is a serious crime.
 While punitive damages are rare in personal injury cases in general, reckless driving can result in a defendant having to pay punitive damages.
 These damages are not intended to compensate a plaintiff but instead act as a deterrent for particularly negligent and criminal behavior.
 Punitive damages punish a particularly reckless driver who has been acting with extreme negligence.
 A jury typically awards punitive damages, and such awards can take a settlement above and beyond the amounts recoverable in compensatory damages alone.

 These are just some examples of the types of compensation you could receive.
 Speaking with a Miami Beach reckless driving lawyer can help you find out more about the specific compensation and amounts you might receive if you hold a reckless driver accountable.
+We can secure evidence such as the accident report (which might have been required, depending on the circumstances of the accident).

 Miami Beach Reckless Driving Accident Lawyer Near Me (800)-598-7557